 What Might Happen During My First Meeting with a Personal Injury Attorney?

-Preparing to meet with an attorney can feel like an intimidating prospect—especially if this is the first time you’ve had to seek legal counsel.
-However, this free case review can often be a turning point for clients after an accident, arming them with the answers they need to make informed decisions about their cases.
+Preparing to meet with an attorney can feel intimidating, especially if this is the first time you have had to seek legal counsel.
+However, this free case review can often be a turning point for clients after an accident, arming them with the answers they need to make informed and confident decisions about their cases.

-While your initial consultation is primarily an opportunity for a lawyer to assess your claim and determine whether you have grounds to pursue damages, there are many other ways you can benefit from this meeting, too.
-Not only will you get a better understanding of the strengths and weaknesses of your claim, but most attorneys will usually give insight into what might happen in the weeks ahead.
+While your initial consultation is primarily an opportunity for a lawyer to evaluate your claim and determine whether you have grounds to pursue damages, this can also be an opportunity for you to have your questions answered, obtain qualified advice about various issues, and determine what type of lawyer you would like to hire.
+Not only will you get a better understanding of the strengths and weaknesses of your claim, but most attorneys will usually give insight into what might happen in the weeks, months, and years ahead.

 In this article, we look at what you can expect during your first meeting with a personal injury lawyer: